michel-leonard/C-Quadratic-Sieve/README.md

 # cint

 You have access to the source code of **cint**, the lite "big num" library **cint** is designed to :
-- take input from an regular integer
+- take input from a regular integer
 - take input from an "arbitrary" long string in base 2 to 62
 - perform basic math operations, including nth_root, modular_inverse, is_prime
 - output its content as a string in base from 2 to 62